 - Any other method authorized by law or by the rules of evidence at common law.

-If you are being charged with possession of child pornography at the state or federal level, it is important to have a child pornography defense attorney in Tarrant County who understands the law, the available defenses, how out-of-state subpoenas work, and how electronic evidence can be tracked or challenged in court.
-(817) 203-2220.
+If you are being charged with possession of child pornography at the state or federal level, it is important to have an experienced child pornography defense attorney in Tarrant County who understands the law, the available defenses, how out-of-state subpoenas work, and how electronic evidence can be tracked or challenged in court.
+Call us today at (817) 203-2220.